Booster l'Autonomie de Votre Enfant

-Autonomy is that seed of confidence and independence that allows children to flourish.
-It helps them stand on their own two feet, make decisions and believe in their abilities.
+Autonomy is the seed of confidence and independence that allows children to flourish.
+It helps them stand on their own two feet, make decisions, and believe in their abilities.

-But how to make this little seed grow?
+But how do you make this little seed grow?

-Well, as with a grandmother's recipe, there are a few tips!
+Well, like with a grandmother's recipe, there are a few tricks!

 Tip 1: Do to learn